shawdyy/schocken/README.md

 ## TODOs

-- implement G.finalPenaltiesLeft
+- Implement a ScenarioTest for GameLogic and easy edge case testing
-- implement a phase check, if 0 finalPenalties are left (which are distributed across more than one player) the final begins.
+- Test final implementation